angulardart/site-angulardart/src/tools/webstorm.md

 is to open an existing Dart project, and then open its `pubspec.yaml` file or any of its Dart files.

 {% comment %}
 NOTE TO EDITORS OF THIS FILE: To reset to the initial WebStorm experience, delete the IDE settings by removing the directories specified in https://www.jetbrains.com/webstorm/help/project-and-ide-settings.html.
 {% endcomment %}

-## Running a web app

-To run a web app in Dartium, right-click the main HTML file (for example, `web/index.html`), and choose **Run 'index.html'**.

-To run a web app in another browser (or in Dartium), right-click the main HTML file
-(for example, `web/index.html`)
-and choose **Open in browser**.
-Then choose the browser you want to run the app.
-A browser window opens and,
-after the app is compiled to JavaScript, displays the app.

-{% include pub-get-workaround.html %}

 ## Reporting issues